It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - In the final episode of the original Twilight Zone, kids who jump into a pool emerge from a pond, to live with a nice old woman.
 Once the kids do this, they can hear their parents arguing become fainter and fainter, implying the portal is closing.

 - Vortices disappearing when people try to jump through them happens an awful lot in Sliders.
 If it's a good guy, they'll always find another vortex.
 If it's a bad guy, they're usually trapped until the good guys can deal with them.
 Rickman, the Big Bad of season three, meets his end this way when a portal is just over a cliff.
-When it shuts down just as he's leaping for it, the Portal Slam is soon followed by a standard slam.
+When it shuts down just as he's leaping for it, he falls to his death.

 - A Portal Splat was used to remove Mr. Marshall from Land of the Lost when the actor playing him wouldn't come back for the third season.
 Fiddling with the controls of a pylon, he opened a portal and slipped through, but a tremor knocked the control-pedestal over, causing the portal to vanish before Will and Holly could follow him.